US STOCKS-Wall St ends lower as Caterpillar, health stocks weigh

 By Sinead Carew

-S&P 500 e-mini futures were down at the start of the overnight session but later turned higher and were last up 0.4 percent.

-Investors had been cautious on Thursday ahead of the speech as they were anxious for clues regarding the timing for the first rate hike in almost a decade.
+While the broader market pared losses somewhat in the afternoon, investors were cautious ahead of a speech by Federal Reserve Chair Janet Yellen, which could provide clues regarding the timing of an increase in U.S. interest rates.

-Markets have been skittish since last week, when Yellen cited concerns about slowing global growth as a key reason for holding off from a hike.
+Yellen, due to deliver an inflation speech at 5 p.m.
+ET (2100 GMT), had cited concerns about slowing global growth as a key reason for holding off from a long-anticipated Fed rate hike last Thursday.

 Several investment strategists said on Thursday that the market is on its way to retesting the lows of Aug.
 24, when shares tanked due to a panic about slowing growth in China.